What Are the Essential Security Features for Charity Auction Software?

 Strong Password Requirements

-Your software should require strong passwords when creating accounts—for example, a minimum length and a mix of numbers, letters, and symbols.
-You can't control the passwords your staff or volunteers choose, but the platform can enforce good practices.
+Your software should require strong passwords when creating accounts, for example, a minimum length and a mix of numbers, letters, and symbols.
+You cannot control the passwords your staff or volunteers choose, but the platform can enforce good practices.

 Two-Factor or Multi-Factor Authentication

 This adds a layer of protection even if passwords are compromised.
-Strong methods like text messages and device prompts ("Is this you?") are 76%–100% effective against certain attacks.
-The tradeoff is that login becomes more complex; about 38% of users in one study didn't have their phone during login.
+Strong methods like text messages and device prompts are highly effective against most common attacks.
+The tradeoff is that login becomes more complex; some users may not have their phone available during login.

 Off-Platform Payment Processing